asyml/texar-pytorch/examples/bert/README.md

 * Use of pre-trained Google BERT models in Texar
 * Building and fine-tuning on downstream tasks
 * Use of Texar `RecordData` module for data loading and processing
+* Use of Texar `Executor` module for simplified training loops and TensorBoard visualization

 Future work: